kura/kura.gg/content/retrying-dynamically-configured-upstreams-with-openresty.rst

 nginx options that can be controlled or modified via Lua.
 It is very commonly used in content delivery networks for it's configurability.

-As such, we use OpenResty and one of the features we use it the ability to dynamically modify backend upstreams.
+As such, we use OpenResty and one of the features we use is the ability to dynamically modify upstream backends.
 To achieve this we use some logic within OpenResty to update upstreams based on DNS records.
-This means we can pull upstreams in and out of service via DNS records and have OpenResty update it's upstream proxy passing configuration without needing to reload or push configs out to hundreds of servers.
+This means we can pull upstreams in and out of service via DNS records and have OpenResty update it's upstream proxy passing configuration without needing to push configs out to hundreds of servers and reload daemons.

 The logic behind how we update the upstream backends is beyond the scope of this post, so let's just say we have a table of upstream servers.